domschrei/mallob-ipasir-bridge/README.md

 Mallob must run in the background in order to use this interface.
 For each call to `solve()`, this IPASIR bridge creates a JSON request file and puts it into the `new/` subdirectory of the API directory and awaits an answer in the `done/` subdirectory.

+For correct functionality, it is essential that your application properly calls `ipasir_release` for each IPASIR instance it created.
+Otherwise, stale job nodes that are reserved for the dead job may accumulate and eventually clog the entire system.

 ## ToDos